Trading 212 promises just that, with accounts for CFD trading and stock and ETF investing, plus an Individual Savings Account (ISA).

 Trading 212 offers 24/7 customer support by phone and email, and we found that it was easy to get in touch with the support team.
 In addition, the broker’s website includes a detailed help centre where you’ll find answers to commonly asked questions and support for the Trading 212 platform.

 Is Trading 212 Safe?

 Trading 212 is regulated by the UK Financial Conduct Authority, one of the world’s foremost financial watchdogs.
-Given that, and the fact that Trading 212 has been around for 17 years, this broker is widely considered safe.

 As additional protection, Trading 212 includes negative balance protection with every account.
 This means that you can never lose more money than you have deposited with the broker.
 In addition, UK accounts are protected by the Financial Services Compensation Scheme for up to £85,000 in case Trading 212 ever runs into financial problems.